 This tutorial creates a Web Part that uses user profile data.
-This example creates the Web Part as a class that inherits from

-System.Web.UI.WebControls.WebParts.WebPart.
-You could also create a Web User

-Control to perform the same function.
+The Web Part is created as a class that inherits from System.
+Web.UI.
+WebControls.
+WebParts.
+WebPart.
+You could also create a Web User Control to perform the same function.
 See the Microsoft documentation for more details on both options.

-IMPORTANT: This note is very important for any WSRP Consumer that uses preferences as defined in the WSRP specification (including Oracle WebCenter).
+IMPORTANT: This note is very important for any WSRP consumer that uses preferences as defined in the WSRP specification (including Oracle WebCenter Portal).

 ASP.NET supports only one level of nesting for profile properties (properties can only be nested under a <group>), but many of the UserProfile items defined in the specification are nested several levels deep.
 For example, a user's business email would be defined as businessInfo/online/email and a user's home mobile phone extension would be defined as homeInfo/telecom/mobile/number in the WSRP specification.
-To account for this, the Oracle WebCenter WSRP Producer for .NET uses the "\" character as a replacement for nested objects.
-This is shown in the steps that follow where businessInfo/online/email is treated as businessInfo online.email in the C# code, but referenced in Web.config as:
+To account for this, the Oracle WebCenter WSRP Producer for .NET uses the "" character as a replacement for nested objects.
+This is shown in the steps that follow where businessInfo/online/email is treated as businessInfo_online.email in the C# code, but referenced in Web.config as:

 '''

 <group name="businessInfo_online">

 <add name="email" defaultValue="John.Doe@acme.com"/>

+</group>

 '''

-Oracle WebLogic Portal follows the same single level of nesting rules that ASP.NET uses, so this issue does not apply.
+This issue does not apply to Oracle WebLogic Portal because it follows the same single level of nesting rules as ASP.NET.